jakartaee/jsonp-api/bundles/ri/src/main/resources/README.txt

-* standalone/jakarta.json-${project.version}.jar contains both "JSR 374 : Java API for JSON Processing 1.1" API
+* standalone/jakarta.json-${project.version}.jar contains both "Jakarta JSON Processing 1.1" API
   and its default provider implementation.
 Keep it in classpath for both compiling and running your application.
   Automatic module name is: 'java.json'